Developer Guide¶

 - Creation and distribution of standardized clinical logic that can be run anywhere FHIR is supported

-FHIR defines a dedicated Clinical Reasoning module and that are numerous derivative "Implementation Guides" (IGs) that specify new uses based upon the core module, such as the CQF Measures IG that describes how to use Quality Measures within the FHIR ecosystem.
+FHIR defines a dedicated Clinical Reasoning module and there are numerous derivative "Implementation Guides" (IGs) that specify new uses based upon the core module, such as the CQF Measures IG that describes how to use Quality Measures within the FHIR ecosystem.

 Systems of Systems¶